OI-wiki/i18n/docs/search/opt.md

 But how to get a few more points when DFS is not the best answer?
 This article will introduce some practical optimization algorithms (commonly known as "pruning").

-Let's first look at a section of DFS template, and the following templates will be modified on this basis.
+Let's first look at a section of DFS template, and the following templates will be modified based on it.

 ```cpp
 int ans = worst_case, now;  // now is the current answer